-If you have been involved in a bike accident in Fort Myers, Florida, in the past four years, you could be entitled to compensation for any personal injury you may have incurred.
+If you have been involved in a bike accident in Fort Myers, Florida, in the past two years, you could be entitled to compensation for any personal injury you may have incurred.
 Bike accidents can be serious enough to leave someone with lasting physical disabilities or even cognitive impairments due to the risk of brain damage in a bike accident case.
 At The Law Place, our law firm takes your accident case seriously and will fight for your compensation so that you can focus fully on your recovery.

 Contact a Fort Myers bicycle accident lawyer at The Law Place today.
 We offer free consultation on every case, with phone lines that are open 24 hours a day, 7 days a week.
 All of our consultations are no obligation, and we operate a no-win-no-fee billing model, so seeking the compensation you deserve through an accident attorney has never been easier or more risk-free.
 Contact one of our experienced accident attorneys on (941) 444-4444 today!

 What Are My Legal Rights as a Bicyclist in Fort Myers, Florida?

 Florida statute 316.2065 is the set of statutes which covers the laws for bicyclists, including the specifics of responsibility for bicycle accidents.

 These laws state that a Fort Myers bicycle rider has all of the same rights and duties which are applicable to the driver of any other vehicle, with a few additional responsibilities.
 These responsibilities mainly concern additional safety considerations, such as the requirement of wearing a bicycle helmet when under age sixteen or the special rules when riding a bicycle with a child under age four.